azawawi/farabi6/README.md

     farabi6
     # Open http://localhost:3030 in your browser

-To install it using ufo (A tool to create your Perl 6 project Makefile for you):

-	ufo              # Create Makefile
-	make
-	make test
-	make install

 You can also change the host name and port using the following command:

     farabi6 --host=localhost --port=4040